This article has links to products and services we love, which we may make commission from.

 I was elated to see my home country gain so much attention through the North Coast 500 advertisement however not everyone is.

-A park ranger we met in Ullapool showed disgust to the way that holidaymakers were treating the NC500 environment especially to those who are using the side of the road as a toilet (for a number two).
+A park ranger we met in Ullapool showed disgust at how holidaymakers treat the NC500 environment, especially those using the side of the road as a toilet for a number two.

-Littering is a criminal offence so you will be fined if caught.
-Just don’t be a moron.
+Littering is a criminal offence, so you will be fined if caught.

 Motorhomes and campervans should dispose of waste at one of the designated campsites on the NC500.
 Read more here.